 other issues such as human trafficking or sexual harassment.

-Appropriately trained Workforce Solutions Office staff members may accept Wagner-Peyser complaints and refer the complaint to the local Complaint System Representative if ES Merit staff members are not available when a complainant visits a Workforce Solutions Office to file an ES or employment-related law complaint.
+Appropriately trained Workforce Solutions Office staff members may accept Wagner-Peyser complaints and refer the complaint to the local Complaint System Representative when a complainant visits a Workforce Solutions Office to file an ES or employment-related law complaint.

-Boards must ensure that local complaint policies address the need to ensure non-ES staff members are trained and available to accept Wagner-Peyser complaints, especially in Workforce Solutions Offices in which access to local Complaint System Representatives, or other ES Merit staff members may be limited.
+Boards must ensure that local complaint policies address the need to ensure Workforce Solutions Office staff members are trained and available to accept Wagner-Peyser complaints in all Workforce Solutions Offices.

 Discrimination Complaints Filed by Migrant and Seasonal Farmworkers